chingu-voyage3/toucans-15/README.md

 Read this intro for the outline of our project and then read below for our individual experiences with Chingu.

 We met each other and started our project on December 5, 2017 and finished on January 20, 2018.
-Over that time we collaborated via the Slack and GitHub platforms
+Over that time we collaborated via the Slack and GitHub platforms to take [an example website](https://tickybott.herokuapp.com/) and clone it following [Chingu's very helpful roadmap](https://medium.com/chingu/the-voyage-3-remote-developer-project-process-2eda5aea2d51).

 ### Carolyn